claudio-dg/sofar_assignment/README.md

 ## Setup

 The simulation is built on the [ROS](http://wiki.ros.org/) (Robot-Operating-Systems) platform, specifically the MELODIC version to be able to have the Tiago Ros package in it.
 Here the guide for Tiago installation [Tiago robot](http://wiki.ros.org/).
-To use the melodic version it was necessary to work for the project on **Ubuntu 18** which can be donwoloaded at [Download Ubuntu 18](https://releases.ubuntu.com/18.04/).
+To use the melodic version it was necessary to work for the project on **Ubuntu 18** which can be downoloaded at [Download Ubuntu 18](https://releases.ubuntu.com/18.04/).
 As for the usage of the conveyor in this project, here the steps for its plugin [gazebo conveyor](https://github.com/rokokoo/gazebo-conveyor)

 Finally, to launch the simulation, you should run the line bellow: